A Silver Peak Story

 Charles McPeak – Head Coach

 After high school, he received scholarship offers for several division one universities and competed on the national level in 1990 and 1991.
 After a long hiatus, Coach Charles returned to swimming in 2013 and became a triathlete.
 He continues to compete on the Master’s Level.
 In 2017, he was ranked in the top 20; in 2018 he is ranked in the top 20 for USMS in several events.
-For the 2018 short course yards season, he has qualified for six events on the national level and will be competing in Indianapolis this May.
+For the 2018 short course yards season, he qualified for six events on the national level, with a Top Ten finish in the men’s 1000 yards.
 In fact, for the 2018 Short Course Yards season, SPP has three swimmers who have qualified for the national competition in Indianapolis.

 Coach Charles is a USMS Certified Coach and holds Red Cross certifications in CPR and First Aid.
 Charles McPeak founded SilverPeak Performance in 2016.
 It is a US Masters Swim Team and Triathlon team, recognized by the IRS as a 501(c)3 non-profit organization.
 Utilizing the Total Immersion Stroke (USA Triathlon- [USAT] sanctioned), SPP’s dynamic coaching with an emphasis on High Intensity Interval Training (HIIT) will maximize the quality of workouts for its swimmers – whether you are a fitness swimmer, a competitive swimmer, or a triathlete.